 The Physical Activity and Fitness Survey asks people how much exercise they do, and measures (with accelerometers) how much they actually do.
 Unsurprisingly, the two figures don’t match up.

 in 1901, Picasso imposed a self-constraint to boost creativity.
-His ‘blue period’ helped him produce paintings that conveyed a sense of melancholy and sadness, and killed the assumption that paintings required a range of vibrant colours to be successful.
+His ‘blue period’ helped him produce paintings that conveyed a sense of melancholy and sadness, and shattered the assumption that paintings required a range of vibrant colours to be successful.

 When pressed to explain the elements in Guernica, Pablo Picasso said: “This bull is a bull and this horse is a horse… If you give a meaning to certain things in my paintings it may be very true, but it is not my idea to give this meaning… I make the painting for the painting.
 I paint the objects for what they are.”